Kinnow: Fruit processing

 Food processing includes the selection of good-quality fruit.
 The ideal kinnow is firm to slightly soft, smooth-skinned with no deep grooves, and deep orange to almost red.
 Human hands can better judge and avoid product with soft spots, dull and faded coloring or rough and bumpy skin.
-Many processing technologies have been developed by state agricultural universities and other research institutes of India.
+Many processing technologies have been developed by state agricultural universities and other research institutes of Pakistan.
 Kinnow fruits can be stored at room temperature conditions or under cold storage conditions.